Muscular V6; numerous body styles; convenient in-between size; sporty interior

 Fuel economy isn't great; starting to show its age

-The Tacoma doesn't really do trim levels.
-Instead, buyers choose a bed length (short or long), a cab style (regular, an extended Access Cab or a 4-door Double Cab), an engine and a drivetrain.
+Interestingly, the Tacoma doesn't really do trim levels.
+Instead, buyers choose a bed length (short or long), a cab style (either an extended Access Cab or a 4-door Double Cab, as regular cab models have been discontinued for 2015), an engine and a drivetrain.

-All models come standard with Toyota's Entuneaudio system, though drivers can upgrade it as they see fit.
-At the top of the Entuneline, the system includes navigation capabilities and Web-basedapp integration that includes services from OpenTable, iHeartRadioand MovieTickets.com, among others.
+All models come standard with Toyota's Entune audio system, though drivers can upgrade it as they see fit.
+At the top of the Entune line, the system has navigation capabilities and Web-based app integration that includes services from OpenTable, iHeartRadio and MovieTickets.com, among others.
+All Tacoma models also come standard with air conditioning, Bluetooth and a tilt-telescopic steering wheel.

-As for options, they run the gamut.
-Shoppers can chooseamong anything from a simple, cloth bench seat to leather upholstery with heated front seats.
-There are off-roadpackages and the new SRpackage, which adds style and suspension work.
-And there are the usual options,such ascruise control, remote keyless entry, a reversing camera and alloy wheels.
+As for options, the Tacoma offers the gamut.
+Shoppers can choose between anything from a simple cloth bench seat to leather upholstery with heated front seats.
+Other options include cruise control, remote keyless entry, a reversing camera and alloy wheels.
+The new-for-2015 TRD Pro package adds an improved suspension and other goodies for improved off-road capability.

 |Basic||3 Years/36,000 Miles|